4 Key Skills Necessary for a Successful Logistics Manager

 Do you have any other skills to add to the list?
 I’d love to hear from logistics managers, in particular about which skills they feel helped them get to where they are today.

 If you’re interested in obtaining a formal business qualification in this field, why not consider the AIB MBA specialising in Logistics and Supply Chain Management?
-Request more information here on the MBA (Logistics).
+Learn more about the specialised MBA here.

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.